adopted-ember-addons/emberx-select/README.md

 right in your template, rather than passing in a ball of configuration or wrapping a hard-coded, inaccessible jQuery plugin.

+## Recommended <SelectLight>

+This addon contains older Ember patterns and depdendencies.
+While it is still ok to continue using, it is recommended to use the more modern [Ember Select Light](https://github.com/ember-a11y/ember-select-light/) addon which has a near drop in API and better support for Octane, Embroider, and Accessibility concerns.

 ## Installation